Kong/kong/README.md

 We suggest using the docker-compose distribution via the instructions below, but there is also a [docker installation](https://docs.konghq.com/install/docker/) procedure if you’d prefer to run the Kong API Gateway in DB-less mode.

-Whether you’re running in the cloud, on bare metal or using containers, you can find every supported distribution on our [official installation](https://konghq.com/install/#kong-community) page.
+Whether you’re running in the cloud, on bare metal,or using containers, you can find every supported distribution on our [official installation](https://konghq.com/install/#kong-community) page.

 1) To start, clone the Docker repository and navigate to the compose folder.
 ```cmd